Can Dogs Eat Cinnamon Applesauce? Here is What You Need To Know!

 Can Dogs Eat Applesauce with Cinnamon?

-One medium apple (6.4 oz) has 25 grams of carbohydrates, 4 grams of fibre, and 95 calories.
+One medium apple (6.4 oz) has 25 grams of carbohydrates, 4 grams of fiber, and 95 calories.
 Keep in mind that the amount of juice may vary based on the variety of apples you use.
-However, removing the skin leaves you with just half the fibre and far fewer nutrients.
+However, removing the skin leaves you with just half the fiber and far fewer nutrients.
 But what makes the peel so nutrient-dense?

 Antioxidant levels in the skin can be 300 times greater than in the meat.
 This is necessary to protect the fruit from the environment as well as potential germs like bacteria and fungus.
 They will also prevent the oxidation of the fruit in the air (enzymic browning).
 When you rip an apple open, you’ll find that it immediately turns brown since there’s nothing to protect it.